Transformers for Modeling Physical Systems: Cylinder Supplementary Results

 \section{Cylinder Supplementary Results}

-Prediction fields of all the tested models for a single test case are plotted in Figs.~\ref{fig:cylidner_mag} \&~\ref{fig:cylidner_pressure}.
+Prediction fields of all the tested models for a single test case are plotted in Figs.~\ref{fig:cylinder_mag} and~\ref{fig:cylinder_pressure}.
 While all models are able to perform adequately with qualitatively good results, the transformer model with Koopman embeddings (Transformer-KM) outperforms alternatives.
+Additionally, the training and validation errors during training are plotted in Fig.~\ref{fig:cylinder_training} where all models have similar training and validation error indicating minimal overfitting.

-The evolution of the flow field projected onto the dominate eigenvectors of the learned Koopman operator for two Reynolds numbers are plotted in Fig.~\ref{fig:cylidner_koopman_modes}.
+The evolution of the flow field projected onto the dominant eigenvectors of the learned Koopman operator for two Reynolds numbers is plotted in Fig.~\ref{fig:cylinder_koopman_modes}.
 This reflects the dynamical modes that were learned by the embedding model to impose physical ``context'' on the embeddings.
 Given that the eigenvectors are complex, we plot both the magnitude, $|\psi|$, and angle, $\angle\psi$.
-For both Reynolds numbers it is easy to see the initial transition region, $t<100$, before the system enters the periodic vortex shedding.
+For both Reynolds numbers, it is easy to see the initial transition region, $t<100$, before the system enters the periodic vortex shedding.
 Once in the periodic region, we can see that the higher Reynolds number has a higher frequency which reflects the increased vortex shedding speed.